agusmakmun/agusmakmun.github.io/_posts/2021-09-20-run-microros-on-almost-any-stm32.markdown

 [1632668621.166655] info     | ProxyClient.cpp    | create_publisher         | publisher created      | client_key: 0x5851F42D, publisher_id: 0x000(3), participant_id: 0x000(1)
 [1632668621.176929] info     | ProxyClient.cpp    | create_datawriter        | datawriter created     | client_key: 0x5851F42D, datawriter_id: 0x000(5), publisher_id: 0x000(3)
 {% endhighlight %}
-Here we see that a node connects and that it create a pubisher.
+Here we see that a node connects and that it create a publisher.
 Now your MCU topic is available in your ROS2 and you can simply echo it.
 {% highlight bash %}
 :: ~ » ros2 topic echo /cubemx_publisher
 data: 123